P-MOSS: Scheduling Main-Memory Indexes Over NUMA Servers Using Next Token Prediction: Learning Scheduling Decisions in

-First, we discuss how \sys{} formalizes the problem of query scheduling over a main-memory index as a Reinforcement Learning (RL) problem.
-Then, we discuss how \sys{}'s system component facilitates offline RL without interfering with DBMS operations.
-Next, we present the design of the Decision Transformer (DT) model that abstracts offline learning as a sequence modeling problem, and learns the scheduling policy in a supervised manner by conditioning on the desired objective, i.e., the query throughput.
+First, we discuss how \sys{} formalizes the Next Token Prediction (NTP) task of query scheduling over a main-memory index as a Reinforcement Learning (RL) task.
+Then, we present the design of the Decision Transformer (DT) model and discuss the token generation process that serves as the input to the DT.
+Finally, we explain \sys{'s} training and inference stages.